The Local Lifting Property, Property FD, and stability of approximate representations: New examples of (L)LP groups

 \begin{example} A \emph{random} one-relator group is virtually free-by-cyclic.
 Indeed, such groups satisfy the $C'(1/6)$ small cancellation condition with overwhelming probability \cite[Section 9.B]{Gromov:1993tr}, so we are in the setting of Example \ref{or sc}.

-More generally, Kielak-Kropholler-Wilkes \cite[Theorem B]{Kielak:2022aa} show that for $n \geq 3$, a random group with $n$ generators and at most $n-2$ relators is virtually free-by-cyclic\footnote{They state that the group embeds into a virtually (finitely generated free)-by-cyclic group, but this implies that the group itself is virtually free-by-cyclic.}, so LP.
+More generally, Kielak--Kropholler--Wilkes \cite[Theorem B]{Kielak:2022aa} show that for $n \geq 3$, a random group with $n$ generators and at most $n-2$ relators is virtually free-by-cyclic\footnote{They state that the group embeds into a virtually (finitely generated free)-by-cyclic group, but this implies that the group itself is virtually free-by-cyclic.}, so LP.
 In the case of $n-1$ relators, it is free-by-cyclic with probability bounded away from $0$ \cite[Theorem A]{Kielak:2022aa} and $1$ \cite[Theorem D]{kudlinska} (see also \cite{Dunfield:2006aa} for the one-relator case). \end{example}

 \begin{remark} Example \ref{or random} is about the \emph{few-relator} model of random groups, also known as the \emph{density $0$} model.
 An alternative widely used model is the \emph{density} model, which depends on a density parameter $d \in (0, 1)$.
 When $d > 1/2$, the random group has order at most $2$, while when $d < 1/2$, the random group is still hyperbolic \cite[Section 9.B]{Gromov:1993tr} but not small cancellation anymore.
 In fact, at densities $1/3 < d < 1/2$, the random group has property $(T)$\footnote{Small cancellation groups act properly on CAT(0) cube complexes \cite{Wise:2004aa}, hence they cannot have property $(T)$ \cite{niblo:reeves}.} \cite{Zuk:2003jf}, and therefore seems unlikely to have the LLP (see \cite[Proposition 1.7]{Dogon:2023aa} for a related result). \end{remark}